Bir Bikram 2

 Bir Bikram 2 is a 2019 Nepali romantic comedy film.
-The film was directed by Milan Chams, written by Pradeep Bhardwaj who is the top paid screen writer of nepalese film industry ,produced by Milan Chams, and executive produced by Arpan Sapkota under the banner of Chams Entertainment.
+The film was directed by Milan Chams, written by Pradeep Bhardwaj, who is the top-paid screenwriter of the Nepalese film industry, produced by Milan Chams, and executive produced by Arpan Sapkota under the banner of Chams Entertainment.
 The film stars Paul Shah, Barsha Siwakoti, Najir Hussain, Buddhi Tamang, and Desh Bhakta Khanal.
-Bir Bikram 2 is a sequel to the 2016 film Bir Bikram, and received mixed reviews from the critics but met with positive response from audience.
-The film was success in single screens but had a poor run in multiplexes giving it a box office verdict of Below Average.
+Bir Bikram 2 is a sequel to the 2016 film Bir Bikram, and received mixed reviews from the critics but met with a positive response from the audience.
+The film was a success in single screens but had a poor run in multiplexes, giving it a box office verdict of Below Average.

 Plot

 Two best friends, Bir (Paul Shah) and Bikram (Najir Hussain), fall in love with the same girl, Badal (Barsha Siwakoti).
 She falls in love with Bir.
 Then Baag Bahadur (Buddhi Tamang) also falls for Badal.
 He breaks the two best friends apart and kidnaps Badal.
-Bir and Bikram swear to get Badal back, and eventually do but at a cost, Bikram dies as he prevents his two friends from killing each other.
+Bir and Bikram swear to get Badal back, and eventually do, but at a cost; Bikram dies as he prevents his two friends from killing each other.
 In the end, she forgives Baag Bahadur for kidnapping her.